 - 1. A pleasure driving class in which entries are judged primarily on the ability and skill of the driver. - 2.
 To be shown at a walk, slow trot, working trot and strong trot.
 Drivers shall be required to rein back. - 3.
 All drivers chosen for a workout may be worked at any gait requested by the judge and may be asked to execute a figure of eight and/or perform other appropriate tests. - 4.
 The driver should be seated comfortably on the box so as to be relaxed and effective. - 5.
 Either the one or two-handed method of driving is acceptable. - 6.
 Common to both methods, the elbows and arms should be close to the body with an allowing but steady hand enabling a consistent "feel" with the horse's mouth. - 7.
 Drivers should not be penalized or rewarded for using one general style over another. - 8.
 In order to evaluate a driver's versatility, the judge may request a test involving driving with one hand. - 9.
-To be judged: 75% on handling of reins and whip, control, posture, and overall appearance of driver; 25% on the condition of harness and vehicle and neatness of attire.
+To be judged: 40% on the performance of the driver and ability to change gaits quickly and smoothly while maintaining contact and demonstrating correct driving techniques while following the pattern or test; 40% on handling of reins and whip, control, posture, and overall appearance of driver; 20% on the condition of harness and vehicle and neatness of attire.